Disease/Disorder

 Imaging

-Late occurrence or worsening of OH should prompt suspicion of posttraumatic syringomyelia, and appropriate diagnostic imaging such as spinal magnetic resonance imaging (MRI) is indicated.
+Late occurrence or worsening of OH months or years after SCI should prompt suspicion of posttraumatic syringomyelia, and appropriate diagnostic imaging such as spinal magnetic resonance imaging (MRI) is indicated.

 Supplemental assessment tools

-Autonomic testing may be done in specialized centers,10 but its role in SCI-related neurogenic OH is not established.
+Autonomic testing may be done in specialized centers,9 but its role in SCI-related neurogenic OH is not established.
 Examples include testing heart rate variability with deep breathing and during Valsalva maneuver, and a head-up tilt table test as a tool for evaluation of orthostatic stress.
+Depending on timing of symptoms, it may be helpful to perform BP measurements following exercise or meals.

 Early predictions of outcomes